Iranian famine of 1942–1943: Death toll

+The death toll and nature of the famine, along with the preceding one during World War I that also occurred under British occupation, has been disputed in academia.

-Very few academic sources discuss famine in Iran during World War II.
-For example, a 1968 demographic study by Julian Bharier in the journal Population Studies alludes to the war imposing additional hardships on Iranians, observing that "1946 is the first year after World War II when Iran began to find its feet again after the Allied occupation," but does not mention a famine or a large number of deaths.
+The famine in Iran during World War II has been notably under-explored by Western scholarship.
+For example, a 1968 demographic study by Julian Bharier in the journal Population Studies deals with the time period in passing, but merely alludes to the war imposing additional hardships on Iranians, observing that "1946 is the first year after World War II when Iran began to find its feet again after the Allied occupation."
+Apart from that, Bharier makes no mention of the famine.
 To the contrary, Bharier cites figures from Iran's Civil Registration Office (C.R.O.) postulating a 2% annual population growth rate during the years 1942-1945, which is higher than the average 1.5% growth rate estimated by demographer Mehdi Amani for the entire period 1926-1945.
-Cormac Ó Gráda included Iran in a 2019 analysis of World War II-era famines, briefly commenting that "the death toll, though unknown, was probably modest" and citing Bharier as a reference.
+Bharier was cited in a 2019 article by Cormac Ó Gráda analyzing World War II-era famines, although even here the Iranian famine is only mentioned in a single sentence; "the death toll, though unknown, was probably modest."

-Mohammad Gholi Majd is the only author to have written a book about the famine.
-In the Journal of Iranian Islamic Period History, Majd concluded that three to four million Iranians—a quarter of the population—died of starvation and disease during the Allied occupation in World War II, citing U.S. State Department population figures for 1941 (15 million) and 1944 (10-12 million).
+Dr. M.G Madjd, having earned a PhD in agricultural economics from Cornell University, wrote the very first serious English-language study of the famine.
+In the Journal of Iranian Islamic Period History, Majd concluded that 3-4 million Iranians—a quarter of the population—died of starvation and disease during the Allied occupation in World War II, citing U.S. State Department population figures for 1941 (15 million) and 1944 (10-12 million).